Hidden Hotel Resort Fees Finally End!

 Resort fees are a scourge at hotels in Orlando and Anaheim near Walt Disney World and Disneyland.
-These surcharges range from $5/night to over $40, and are hidden so consumers don’t see them when comparison shopping.
-This post covers why they’re anti-competitive, how “junk fees” might be addressed, and more.
-(Updated February 8, 2023.)
+These surcharges range from $5/night to over $40, and have been hidden so consumers don’t see them when comparison shopping.
+This post covers why they’re anti-competitive, how “junk fees” are finally being addressed, and more.
+(Updated May 17, 2025.)

 There are currently over 100 hotels in Orlando and approximately 50 in Orange County, California that charge resort fees.
 To their credit, Walt Disney World and Disneyland do not charge resort fees.
 And they probably won’t anytime soon.
-While there were fears they’d follow the trend a few years ago, Walt Disney World rolled back its resort parking fee in early 2023.
+While there were fears they’d follow the trend a few years ago, Walt Disney World eliminated parking fees for hotel guests.

 The purpose of this post is to educate consumers about resort fees and other nickel & diming practices of the travel industry, and other advice on offering said pushback.
 Fortunately, there are ways to “fight back” against resort fees, and that’s what we’ll help you do here.
-The other good news is that consumers have more leverage than ever to do battle against these anti-consumer practices, and that there’s currently legislation to combat “junk fees” in the hospitality and other industries…
+The other good news is that consumers have more leverage than ever to do battle against these anti-consumer practices, and that there’s a new FTC rule to combat “junk fees” in the hospitality and other industries…

 For our part, we’ve been “fighting back” against resort fees for about a decade.
 We occasionally have the chance to meet with hotel managers and operators to discuss their properties.
 If they charge a resort fee, I always ask why.
 The explanations typically range from ‘to show consumers we offer more amenities’ or ‘so our pricing is fair as compared to other hotels that don’t have these services.’
 I’m not satisfied with these B.S. answers, so I push further.
 The underlying rationale seems to be because everyone else is doing it.